 Asset management planning for capital works projects

-Asset management plans (AMP) for capital works are completed when a school receives funding to undertake a new capital works project.
+Asset Management Plans (AMPs) for capital works are completed when a school receives funding to undertake a new capital works project.
 AMP Phase 1 focuses on the educational directions of the school and current sufficiency, condition and functionality.
 AMP Phase 2 focuses on the asset management and infrastructure needs over a 5-year period that will support the educational directions outlined, and optimises infrastructure funding by defining projects, budgets, timelines and cash flow.

-Corporate staff are responsible for prescribing and managing planning requirements, funding and policy parameters, and the issue resolution process for school asset management plans for planning and delivery of capital works.
+Corporate staff are responsible for prescribing and managing planning requirements, funding and policy parameters, and the issue resolution process for school AMPs for planning and delivery of capital works.

-Corporate staff are also responsible for supporting schools in their completion of asset management plan processes.
+Corporate staff are also responsible for supporting schools in their completion of AMP processes.
 Some schools, such as small rural schools, may require additional support with asset management planning.

-Principals are responsible for completing phase 1 of the asset management plan for a capital works project in accordance with the Department’s policies and guidance.
+Principals are responsible for completing Phase 1 of the AMP for a capital works project in accordance with the department’s policies and guidance.

-Phase 1 asset management plans are expected to have school principal endorsement prior to submission to the regional office.
+Phase 1 AMPs are expected to have school principal endorsement prior to submission to the regional office.

-Principals are responsible for working with the project control group and architect on the asset management plan phase 2.
-Phase 2 asset management plans are expected to have school principal endorsement prior to submission to the VSBA.
+Principals are responsible for working with the project control group and architect on the AMP Phase 2.
+Phase 2 AMPs are expected to have school principal endorsement prior to submission to the VSBA.

-Phase 1 asset management plans for capital works projects are expected to have received school council endorsement prior to submission to the relevant regional office and then VSBA for approval.
+Phase 1 AMPs for capital works projects are expected to have received school council endorsement prior to submission to the relevant regional office and then VSBA for approval.
 Governance arrangements for school councils engaged in asset management planning are explained in the Asset Management Planning Guidance.

-Phase 2 asset management plans for capital works projects are expected to have received school council endorsement prior to submission to the VSBA.
+Phase 2 AMPs for capital works projects are expected to have received school council endorsement prior to submission to the VSBA.